Philippine adobo: Description

-While the adobo dish and cooking process in Filipino cuisine and the general description of adobo in Spanish cuisine share similar characteristics, they refer to different things with different cultural roots.
-Unlike the Spanish and Latin American adobo, the main ingredients of Philippine adobo are ingredients native to Southeast Asia, namely vinegar (made from palm sap or sugarcane), soy sauce (originally salt), black peppercorns, and bay leaves (traditionally Cinnamomum tamala and related species; but in modern times, usually Laurus nobilis).
-It does not traditionally use chilis, paprika, oregano, or tomatoes.
-Its only similarity to Spanish and Latin American adobo is the primary use of vinegar and garlic.
-Philippine adobo has a characteristically salty and sour, and often sweet, taste, in contrast to Spanish and Mexican adobos which are spicier or infused with oregano.
+While the Filipino adobo and Spanish style adobo share vinegar and garlic, they are culturally distinct dishes with different ingredients and culinary traditions.
+Unlike the Spanish and Latin American adobo, the main ingredients of Philippine adobo are ingredients native to Southeast Asia, which include vinegar (made from palm sap or sugarcane), soy sauce (typically substituting salt), black peppercorns, and bay leaves (traditionally Cinnamomum spp. leaves; but in modern times, usually Laurus nobilis).
+Unlike Spanish and Latin American adobo, Philippine adobo does not traditionally use chilis, paprika, oregano, or tomatoes.
+Instead, they only share similarities in their primary use of vinegar and garlic.
+Philippine adobo has a characteristically salty and sour, and often sweet taste, in contrast to Spanish and Mexican adobos, which are spicier or infused with oregano.

 While the Philippine adobo can be considered adobo in the Spanish sense—a marinated dish—the Philippine usage is much more specific to a cooking process (rather than a specific recipe) and is not restricted to meat.
 Typically, pork or chicken, or a combination of both, is slowly cooked in vinegar, crushed garlic, bay leaves, black peppercorns, and soy sauce.
 It is served with white rice.
 It was traditionally cooked in small clay pots (palayok or kulon); but today, metal pots or woks (kawali) are largely used instead.

-There are numerous variants of the adobo recipe in the Philippines.
+There are numerous variants of the adobo recipes in the Philippines.
 The most basic ingredient of adobo is vinegar, which is usually coconut vinegar, rice vinegar, or cane vinegar (although sometimes white wine or cider vinegar can also be used).
 Almost every ingredient can be changed according to personal preference.
 Even people in the same household can cook adobo in significantly different ways.